 Delta referred my query to a London-based p.r. staffer -- odd since I'm based in San Francisco, Groupon is based in Chicago, Delta is based in Atlanta, and the person within Delta to whom I was referred claimed to have been unaware of the Groupon offer.

 A series of reports from Delta's spokesperson on a quest for answers ("I will try and get some more background for you.
 I have emailed some colleagues to get some more background on this offer....
 I have been trying to identify who put this together.
 I've ascertained it is not SkyTeam as I've liaised with that group and they are not involved.
 Looks more like a joint venture deal but trying to ascertain this and liaising with the European partners....
 Definitely puzzling ...
 It's like a case of CSI-Groupon.
 I am keen to get to the bottom of this too and have various lines of investigation going...
 I am responsible for SkyTeam and Alliance activity and so I am therefore your correct point of contact.
-I can confirm I am working on getting you responses....") ended abruptly with this curt message:
+I can confirm I am working on getting you responses....") ended abruptly with this curt message on behalf of Delta:

 I have received feedback from the team handling this and can confirm that we have no comment.